igorskyflyer/npm-modern-module/README.md

 🙋‍♂️ For compatibility reasons this starter uses `.js` file extension for the ES modules code and `.cjs` for CommonJS module code which in turn allows ES modules to be consumed by both Node and compatible browsers while also fixing Node module lookup issue which currently doesn't support `.mjs` modules import and occurs in Visual Studio Code and probably other Node-compatible editors/IDEs.
 CommonJS modules `.cjs` behave as expected.
 Also, TypeScript compiler doesn't support non-`.js` files when generating `d.ts` declaration files.

-Another thing to consider, when consuming the ES modules, servers are not configured to serve `.mjs` files with a mime type of `application/javascript` which is necessary for JavaScript files (including modules) to work properly while the same does not happen when ES modules have the "regular" `.js` extension.
+Another thing to consider, when consuming ES modules, (most) servers are not configured to serve `.mjs` files with a mime type of `application/javascript` which is necessary for JavaScript files (including modules) to work properly while the same does not happen when ES modules have the "regular" `.js` extension.